 Chaos at start?

-Even though we are confident that the values of physical constants are valid in time, we cannot exclude that during the very first period of saying some “seconds,” the physical laws and constants could have been different.
+Even though there is confidence that the values of physical constants are valid in time, it cannot be excluded that during the very first period of saying some ‘seconds,’ the physical laws and constants could have been different.

-If this is a potential possibility, then under unknown circumstances, it might reoccur always and everywhere.
-The conditions under which this could reoccur are extremely difficult to investigate as the universe is hardly open for experiments, so most answers on such questions will remain a mystery.
+If something has the potential to happen, then under unknown circumstances, it might happen again in different situations. always and everywhere.
+The conditions under which this could reoccur are extremely difficult to investigate as the universe is hardly open for experiments, so most answers to such questions will stay unknown.

 Was it chaos at the start?

 We can state that we have not observed deviations of these physical constants so far.
-We do not know what happened in the first “Planck period” of “time,” but we know that after a while, matters became stable in physical constants.
-Also for the Planck period itself.
-What is happening due to energy transformations before the first Planck period under stable conditions is a mystery.
+We do not know what happened in the first “Planck period” of “time,” but we do know that eventually, physical constants stabilized.
+Also, for the Planck period itself.
+What is happening due to energy transformations before the first Planck period under stable conditions is regularly seen as a mystery.

 There is a fact, or if you wish, a law, governing all natural phenomena that are known to date.
 There is no known exception to this law—it is exact so far as we know.
 The law is called the conservation of energy.
 It states that there is a certain quantity, which we call energy, that does not change in manifold changes which nature undergoes.
 That is a most abstract idea, because it is a mathematical principle; it says that there is a numerical quantity which does not change when something happens.
 It is not a description of a mechanism, or anything concrete; it is just a strange fact that we can calculate some number and when we finish watching nature go through her tricks and calculate the number again, it is the same.

-Regular science uses for this purpose the method of experimental reduction extensively.
-The Large Hadron Collider in Geneva can perform experiments at a scale not seen before in Particle Physics.
+Regular science extensively uses the method of experimental reduction for this purpose.
+The Large Hadron Collider in Geneva can conduct experiments on a scale never before seen in Particle Physics.

 chaosatstart1